 Where protein quality sources matter the most is in diets where protein is inadequate, such as in suffering and/or starving countries.
 Giving them a high-quality protein source does fantastic things for their health, but for the 200lbs athlete already eating 200g of protein per day, not so much of a big deal.

-Meal replacement: 50/50 split between whey and casein
+Meal replacement: 50/50 split between Whey Protein and Casein Protein

-Before bed or if you know you’re not going to eat for 5hrs: Casein only
+Before bed (or if you know you’re not going to eat for 5 hours): Casein only